Purdue Boilermakers football: Stuart Field (1892–1924)

 Stuart Field was dedicated on April 16, 1892, and named for Charles B. and William V. Stuart, two brothers who served on the university's board of trustees.
 Originally a seven-acre (2.8 ha) field with 800 seats, by the 1910s it was expanded to twice that area and a seating capacity of five thousand.

 Ross–Ade Stadium (1924–present)

 The Boilermakers have called Ross–Ade Stadium home since 1924.
 It is named for David E. Ross and George Ade, the principal benefactors.
 Ross–Ade Stadium opened on November 22, 1924, with a seating capacity of 13,500 and standing room for an additional 5,000 people.
 A series of additions and renovations pushed the seating capacity to almost 68,000 (70,000 with standing room).
 In 2001 Purdue University began a $70 million renovation, which led to a reduced seating capacity of 62,500.
-The current capacity is 57,236, with standing room for over 60,000.
+Following 2023 renovations to add seating in the south end zone, the current capacity is 61,441.